THE BEST TUBELESS TIRES

 WHAT MATTERS MOST

 If your primary objective is to go fast and you have your tire pressure set right, choosing between tubeless bike tires that give you the right aerodynamic relationship with your rims matters most and should be where you start.
-Once you’ve got that dialed in, you can pick between tires that provide the best road feel (comfort, handling, grip) and rolling resistance, and that install easily on your wheels.
+Once you’ve got that dialed in, you can pick between tires that provide the best road feel (comfort, handling, grip) and lowest rolling resistance, and that install easily on your size wheels.

 That’s why my analysis shows that the aerodynamics of the rim-tire combination is the most important criterion of the eight I will outline here.
-If you want to dig into these further, each is discussed in more depth in my accompanying post The Realities of Tubeless Road Tires.

 1. Aerodynamics of the rim-tire combination

-He called this the Rule of 105.
+Poertner called this the Rule of 105.
 It remains a guiding design principle in the design of wheels today.

 My analysis of tests and expert input concluded that you could lose from 5 to 15 watts with your rim-tire width combination below the 105% ratio if your wheels are in the 40-65mm depth range and you are riding at 20 to 25mph (32 to 40kph).
-There’s far less to be gained as you go above 105%.
+There’s less to be gained as you go above 105%.

 I don’t know about you, but I’d rather not work that hard that long as punishment for picking the wrong tires.

 Of all the evaluations and analysis I and my fellow testers did for this review, the most illuminating and important in this era of ever wider tires was finding out which rim-tire combinations follow the Rule of 105 and which don’t.

 Because of that, let me tell you a bit about how I did the measurements for this rule, share a couple of overarching conclusions, and give you specific test results before moving on to a discussion of the other tire evaluation criteria.